interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project-milestone2/project-milestone2.md

 Create a new document which describes the progress you've made so far.
 Feel free to copy from your project proposal where appropriate.
 Your document should include the following sections:

 1. __Project Description__: This should explain the main idea of your project and what you are trying to accomplish.
 If these have changed sincde the project proposal, this section should reflect those changes.
-2. __Related work__: What previous research has been done on this research question?
+2. __Related work__: What previous research will you be using, building off of, or inspired by?
 Give pointers to relevant research papers and websites.
 3. __Method__: What are the steps to accomplish your project.
 This should describe both the steps you've done so far and the ones you plan to do.
 4. __Data__: What data have you decided to use?
 What does it look like, and what are some potential problems with it?
 5. __Evaluation__: What methodologies will you be using to evaluate the research question  you are answering or that the components of your interactive experience are working well?